didiersmith/steve/chapters/the-only-question-that-matters.md

 "Hey, are you busy?" he asked.

-Stacy II laughed aloud in response.
+Stacy II laughed into her gag.

-"Can't say that I am," Stacy II replied.
+"Can't say that I am," she replied.
 "What's up?"

 "I was hoping you could give me some advice."

-Stacy II laughed again into her gag.
+Stacy II shook her head.
 "You're asking me for advice?
 Have you seen what I've gotten myself into?"

 Steve looked at the screen.
 Now that she mentioned it, her situation did look pretty bad.
 Were those...chains?
 Huh.